Average lifting capacity of men

 • 200 lb can deadlift 175–315 lb

-Heavier men often lift more due to natural muscles to contract and leverage.
+Heavier men often handle more due to natural muscles to contract and leverage.

-Your 1RM = the heaviest weight you can lift for one single repetition.
+Your 1RM = the heaviest weight you can handle for one single repetition.

 1RM gives clarity on: